Image: NASA/JPL/University of Arizona

 "I'm aware of that."
 Chuck's eyes were glued to the Packard, running about two blocks ahead.
 "The night drop is always open."

-I leaned back and stared at the headliner, unable to believe that this foolishness was about to continue... unless I said something, maybe.
+I leaned back and stared at the headliner, unable to believe this foolishness was about to continue... unless I said something, maybe.
 "Goddammit, can't you just forget about that two-timing bitch?"

 Chuck didn't answer.